Arnold School of Public Health

 Bridget Miller, Associate Dean for Undergraduate Student Affairs

-Jean Neils-Strunjas Chair, Department of Communication Sciences and Disorders
+Jean Neils-Strunjas, Chair, Department of Communication Sciences and Disorders

 Geoff Scott, Chair, Department of Environmental Health Sciences

-Anthony Alberg, Chair, Department of Epidemiology and Biostatistics
+Anthony Alberg Chair, Department of Epidemiology and Biostatistics

-Shawn Arent, Chair, Department of Exercise Science
+Shawn M. Arent, Chair, Department of Exercise Science

-Daniela Friedman, Chair, Department of Health Promotion, Education, and Behavior
+Daniela Friedman, Chair, Department of Health Promotion, Education, and Behavior and Interim Associate Dean for Research

 Brad Wright, Chair, Department of Health Services Policy and Management